Collectively canalizing Boolean functions: Collective canalization

 \begin{definition} A Boolean function $f(x_1,\ldots,x_n)$ is canalizing if there exists a variable $x_i$, a Boolean function $g(x_1,\ldots,x_{i-1},x_{i+1},\ldots,x_n)$ and $a,\,b\in\{0,\,1\}$ such that

-In that case, we say that $x_i$ \emph{canalizes} $f$ (to $b$).
+In that case, we call $x_i$ a \emph{canalizing variable} and say that $x_i$ \emph{canalizes} $f$.
+More specifically, if $x_i$ receives the \emph{canalizing input value} $a$ it {canalizes} $f$ to the \emph{canalized output value} $b$.
 Some authors further require the function $g$ to be non-constant; in this paper, we do not impose this requirement.
 This is because when defining collectively canalizing functions, it makes sense to include constant $g$, and it is convenient to have our definition of canalizing functions here correspond to the definition of $1$-set canalizing functions in Definition~\ref{def:coll_canal}. \end{definition}

 \begin{definition} \cite{he2016stratification} A Boolean function $f(x_1,\ldots,x_n)$ is $k$-canalizing, where $1 \leq k \leq n$, with respect to the permutation $\sigma \in \mathcal{S}_n$, inputs $a_1,\ldots,a_k$ and outputs $b_1,\ldots,b_k$, if